vidovicblaz19/ProofOfWork_ThreadsandMPI/README.md

 # ProofOfWork_ThreadsandMPI
-Quick and dirty implemetation of Proof-of-work algorithm with threads and OpenMPI
+Implemetation of Proof-of-work algorithm with threads and OpenMPI

 Compile: